 A bad user journey can depend on various factors - starting from incomplete product or service details, illegible text, loading issues, and more.
 All of these factors contribute to a consumer leaving your business site.

-Sometimes, it's important to keep in mind that not everyone is ready to buy.
+Sometimes, it's important to remember that not everyone is ready to buy.
 According to Marketo, roughly 96% of people who visit your website aren’t ready to buy the first few times.

 Therefore, no matter how clear certain aspects are from design to text, how enticing or big that call-to-action button is, if your consumer just does not wish to buy, they will not convert.